datajerk/ubuntu-15.04-armhf-bitcoin-fullnode-container/README.md

 ### First Run:

 > NOTE: `/ssd/bitcoin_data` can be any director you want.
-However, make sure you change all the commands below as well as edit `bitcoind.service`
+However, make sure you change all the commands below as well as edit `bitcoind.service`.

+> NOTE: Username and UID (2000) can be changed, however `bitcoind/Dockerfile`, will also have to be updated.

 ```
 mkdir -p /ssd/bitcoin_data